MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_predict_default.md

 ##### blocks_per_read

 number of blocks to read for each chunk of data read from the data source.
-If the data and outData are the same file, blocksPerRead must be 1.
+If the data and output_data are the same file, blocks_per_read must be 1.

 ##### report_progress